Body Language: Ultimate Guide Part 2

 - To stimulate audience participation and get them engaged

-Here are the 4 main types of gestures and some simple ways to use them:
+Below is a list of the main types and some simple ways to apply them.

-For example, you could stretch out your arms and say “I welcome you with open arms”.
+- Suggestive gestures depict mood.
+Example: stretching out your arms and saying “I welcome you with open arms”

 Some people are naturally animated, while others are naturally reserved.

 - If you naturally use your hands freely when you converse informally, use them freely when you give a speech